HackYourFuture-CPH/node.js/week2/lesson-plan.md

 Create a middleware funtion that creates a key on the `request` object called `isChromeBrowser`.
 If the browser accessing the website is a chrome browser it should be assigned to `true`, otherwise `false`.

-You can add this here [movies router file](./exercise-template/src/backend/app.js)
+You can add this middleware to the [app.js](./exercise-template/src/backend/app.js)

+Remember to test that the middleware works!